Industry Transformation Training

 This is a full-time programme for up to 12 participants and requires full attendance.
 Sessions build progressively to create a comprehensive and collaborative learning environment.
 The training will run from 9:00am to 5:00pm daily.

-On completion of the five-day training programme, participants will be able to:
+On completion of the five-day training programme, participants will:

-1. Articulate and share knowledge on context-specific industry decarbonisation pathways, especially on the techno-economic dimensions of the transition.
+- Be able to articulate and apply knowledge on context-specific industry decarbonisation pathways, particularly regarding the techno-economic aspects.

-2. Key policy instruments supporting the transition to climate-neutral industries, on both the demand and supply side (e.g., carbon pricing or lead markets for circular and low-carbon materials),
+- Policy instruments supporting the transition to climate-neutral industries, such as carbon pricing and demand side policies to initiate and scale up lead markets for circular and low-carbon materials.

-3. International trade: the role of strategic partnerships in establishing low-carbon value chains and carbon border adjustments in governing trade rules for green products,
+- International trade policy: The role of strategic partnerships for clean value chains and carbon border adjustments for governing trade rules for green products.

-4. Social and financial aspects of the transition: the social implications and financial mechanisms supporting the shift to climate-neutral industrial production, ensuring a just transition,
+- Social and key financial dimensions: The social implications and financial mechanisms supporting the shift to climate-neutral industrial production, ensuring a just transition.

 Methods